NYC Child Visitation Lawyers

 Child custody issues are difficult because they involve matters of the heart.
 Having an experienced legal team helping will make things easier.
 We can ensure that the court hears your side of the story and that the court does its job by doing what is in the interest of your child.

 Through the remedy of court-ordered visitation, non-custodial parent, grandparents and even others can enjoy important contact and relationship with children.
 The extent of the right depends upon a number of factors that include your relationship to the children and circumstances that shape whether visitation is suitable.
 With the assistance of one of our NYC child visitation lawyers, you can text jobs to stay in your children’s lives even if you don’t have custody of them.

 New York law does not limit visitation rights to just the natural parents.
 Under Section 72 of the Domestic Relations Law, grandparents can request visitation rights if a parent has died or if there are circumstances which would make it equitable for the grandparents to have visitation rights.
 However, granting visitation rights to a grandparent or someone else who is not the natural parent may interfere with the parents’ general right to determine who visits the children or otherwise make decisions regarding the children.
 Courts will give considerable weight to the parents preferences on visitation.

 If you are a grandparent, brother or sister or other family member, speak with one of our NYC visitation lawyers to determine and pursue your rights to visitation.
 Often, the Family Court will entertain visitation along with determining custody.
 You may also opt to request visitation in a preceding separate from the custody one.

-In the visitation hearing, you will need to prove generally that visitation is in the best interest of the child.
+In the visitation hearing, you will need to prove generally that visitation is in the interest of the child.
 If you are a parent, the court generally, but not always, will grant reasonably generous visitation rights.
 This is because the court encourages parents to have involvement in their children’s lives.